Australians overseas: looking after your mental health

 As the COVID-19 pandemic continues to impact everyday life for many Australians living overseas, prioritising mental health and wellbeing has never been more important, particularly for those who want to return home but have not yet been able to.

-Due to ongoing restrictions to international flights brought about by the COVID-19 pandemic, many Australians overseas are finding it challenging to return to Australia.
+Due to the significant changes to international flights brought about by the COVID-19 pandemic, many Australians overseas may be finding it challenging to return to Australia.

 For people who are in this position, prioritising mental health is key.